NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 In the following, we will analyze the structure in exactly **the opposite order** of what we really should do.
 Really, we should analyze the periodic system first to understand the band gap, then analyze the resonant mode, and finally analyze the transmission spectrum.
 Since all of those calculations have already been done (see the reference in the book), however, we can jump straight to the transmission spectrum (which is conceptually the easiest computation to understand) and work backwards.

-See also the `holey-wvg-cavity.ctl` and `holey-wvg.ctl` files in the `examples/` subdirectory of the Meep source, which contain the commands below.
+See also the `holey-wvg-cavity.ctl` and `holey-wvg-bands.ctl` files in the `examples/` subdirectory of the Meep source, which contain the commands below.

 [TOC]